 Reason is implied in “your ability to decode and understand this sentence”, because your ability to decode and understand a sentence depends on using reason (making logical inferences).
 And, as Harris says, he thinks that this depends on neurophysiological events happing in your head, where “most of this mental work occurs entirely in the dark”.
 That is, without the accompaniment of conscious experience.

-The problems with Harris’ take
+Harris: Blind as Nagel’s bat!

 There is no doubt that your capacity to reason depends, at least in part, upon the neurophysiological events taking place inside your head.
 If taken too far, however, this can amount to claiming that reason is an illusion.
 That is the case if what Harris really means is that